vikputthiscodeongit/simple-notifier/README.md

 <br>

-A lightweight and easy to use notification library, written in modern ECMAScript.
+A lightweight, easy to use notification library.

 <br>